 In 2015 a new 120m long feature footbridge was constructed at Lagan Weir, from Queens Quay to Donegall Quay, cantilevering beyond the piers, over the river and providing views of Herdman Channel and the weir cascade.
 Join your guides, Peter Gallagher (DSD), A. Lavery (AECOM) and T. Leaker to hear all about this beautiful new addition to the city.

-PLACE has partnered with the Institute of Civil Engineers (ICE) to bring you this project
+PLACE has partnered with the Institution of Civil Engineers (ICE) to bring you this project

 Meeting Point: Lagan Lookout building, adjacent to the Big Fish